Glue42/server-example-custom-auth/README.md

 To do this you should edit the *system.json* file of io.Connect Desktop located in *%LocalAppData%\interop.io\io.Connect Desktop\config*

 **To connect to io.Manager Server:**
 To configure io.Connect Desktop to connect to the example server, use the "server" top-level key.
-Add the following configuration to enable connection to the Glue42 Server:
+Add the following configuration to enable connection to the io.Manager Server:

 ```json
 {